DimaKav/dimakav.github.io/index.md

 ### Data Scientist

-I'm a data scientist who is interested in analyzing complex data in a way that everyone can understand.

-I help healthcare and medical organizations with machine learning and interactive data visualizations.
+I'm interested in analyzing complex data in a way that everyone can understand and helping healthcare and medical organizations with machine learning and interactive data visualizations.

 ### Projects